 To reach Koh Chang from the other islands is possible by speedboats and express boats.
 They connect Koh Kood with Koh Chang via Koh Mak and Koh Wai.
 It is worth a stopover on the tiny island of Koh Wai for snorkeling.

-Since April 2003, the airport between Chantaburi and Trat is operating.
-Flights from Bangkok are available three times a day. he short flight lasts only 50 minutes.
+Flights from Bangkok Suvarnabhumi are available three times daily by Bangkokair.
+The short flight lasts only 50 minutes.
+The airport is located 30 Km west of Trat town and north of the car ferries to Koh Chang.
 Informations and online booking on Bangkokair.com.

 On the beaches there are a variety of bungalow units with simple bamboo huts and better air-conditioned cabins, and several hotels.
 Some resorts still offer very simple and cheap huts, but the trend towards expensive (sometimes overpriced) hotels and resorts is unmistakable.
 The prices seem to rise steadily with the openeing of new hotels.
 Even at the former backpacker idyll, the Lonely Beach, luxury tourists appear and the charm of the early years has disappeared.
 The long Klong Prao Beach is now equiped with many modern pool resorts.
 But this beach still has enough space for some lonely places on the beach.

 In the south of Koh Chang, Bag Bao Beach (Klong Kloi Beach) is a nice and quiet place to stay for a day or rent a simple bungalow or even a luxury accomodation onthe beach.